 With each challenge, task, or opportunity that Jenny engages in, she seeks to lift others up and forward.
 She utilizes her skills and knowledge to maximize the impact she can deliver to help others.
 In these pursuits, she joined former San José Councilmember Rocha’s staff as a Policy Aide, to research and review policy.
 She also provides support to local community groups, like Silicon Valley Cares and the March For Our Lives San José chapter with their 2018 and 2019 marches.
 Jenny is also trained as a Community Emergency Response Team member for District 10 and San José.

 Now she is seeking the open-seat for San José City Council District 10, the same community where she raised her children, joined a startup that launched an incredibly successful international professional career, and found unity with neighbors in Almaden and Blossom Hill to help our children and families thrive.

 Jenny recently relocated to the Mountain Shadows/Creekside South neighborhood of District 10, near Almaden Rd. and McKean Rd.
-Her daughter, a Valley Christian graduate, is currently in her first year of college at the University of Washington, and her son is a junior at Pioneer High School.
-In addition to her professional career, Jenny has her own arts and crafts small business in which she donates proceeds to local community organizations.
+Her daughter, a Valley Christian graduate, is currently in her second year of college in Washington, and her son is a senior at Pioneer High School.
+In addition to her professional career, Jenny has her own jewelry design small business in which she donates proceeds to local community organizations.
 She recently joined the Women’s March Foundation as their Director of Development, where she is helping to mobilize people throughout California and the country.
 She is also an appointed member of the Santa Clara County Women’s Equality Leadership Council.
 Jenny enjoys supporting her son’s athletics, hiking the Almaden Hills with her two dogs, Ace & Combi, and gardening with her cat, Dandy.